Kate Carnell: Canberra hospital implosion

 The Carnell Government was severely criticised following the death of twelve-year-old Katie Bender, when the de-commissioned Royal Canberra Hospital was imploded on 13 July 1997 to make way for the National Museum of Australia.
-Bender died instantly when she was struck by a one kilogram fragment of steel which had been thrown about 430 metres across Lake Burley Griffin by the force of the explosion.
+Bender died instantly when she was struck by a one kilogram fragment of metal sliced through her head which had been thrown about 430 metres across Lake Burley Griffin by the force of the explosion.

 The Coroner cleared Carnell as Chief Minister of any personal responsibility.
 The Coroner did find in his report that the Government had turned the implosion into a 'public circus' and that this was with the approval of the Chief Minister.
 The public was invited by the Government to attend and witness the event, resulting in the largest crowd in Canberra's history, in excess of 100,000.
 The Coroner found that the Government had been cavalier in its attitude to the warnings from a health union about the possible dangers of some aspects of the proposed implosion.
 The Coroner summarised that, "the evidence on this topic leads me to conclude that Carnell was poorly briefed and advised on this subject matter.
 The quality of the reply to the HSUA was sacrificed in the interests of speed and expediency".

 Bruce Stadium redevelopment

-In October 2000, Carnell resigned, pre-empting a no-confidence motion in relation to cost over-runs in the Bruce Stadium redevelopment project.
+In October 2000, Carnell resigned, pre-empting a no-confidence motion in relation to cost over-runs in the Bruce Stadium redevelopment project (now known as Canberra Stadium).
 The project had a $27.3 million budget, of which $12.3 million was provided for by the ACT government and $15 million was to be sourced from the private sector.
 However, the project eventually cost $82 million, and was solely funded by the government.
 An ACT Auditor-General's review found that the project's $27.3 million cost estimate had not undergone proper assessment, review or analysis.
+Carnell had denied any wrong-doing and claimed that the Auditor-General had found that the cabinet was acting reasonably in the matter as she was determined to remain in office.
 The review also found that while private financing had been included in the project budget, no funds had been offered or provided by the private sector.